 Now that we’ve accomplished autism awareness, it’s time to move to the next step: autism acceptance.
 We need to advocate, include, and support children with autism.

 Forget Autism Awareness.
-Wait, now hear me out.
+No, wait, now hear me out.
 I think it’s fair to say that most people today know what autism is.
 So, now what?
-Now it’s time to move to the next step: Autism Acceptance.
+Now it’s time to keep going, to advance to autism acceptance.

 Fifteen years ago, it wasn’t uncommon for people to ask me what autism was.
 It wasn’t well known then and classified students were usually sent to special schools.
 I taught in one of those schools.
 People didn’t know what it meant to be on the spectrum.
 They couldn’t understand why my students were nonverbal and made repetitive movements.
 Our field trips were as much of a learning opportunity to the general public as it was for my class.